tcarion/CbrnAlert/README.md

 1. `nvm install 16` (v18 won't work because of glibc incompatibilities)

 ### Install Java
-Unfortunatley, Java is needed for the `openapi-generator-cli` to work properly:
+At the moment, Java is needed for the `openapi-generator-cli` to work properly:

 ```bash
 sudo yum install java-11-openjdk-devel